Biography

 Elizabeth in her studio at USF's ArtHouse, 2018.

-After earning her Associate's degree at St. Petersburg College, Elizabeth transferred to the University of South Florida.
-There, she was awarded the Research in the Arts Scholarship for her research on poverty and the transformative power of the arts for social justice while studying and making art abroad in Paris and London.
-During her internship at The Arts in Health Clinic, she taught painting and drawing to patients with Aphasia, further solidifying her belief in the arts as a powerful tool for healing and social change.
+After earning her associate’s degree, Elizabeth transferred to the University of South Florida, where she was awarded the Research in the Arts Scholarship.
+Her research explored poverty and the transformative power of the arts in social justice while studying and creating art abroad in Paris and London.
+During her internship at The Arts in Health Clinic, she taught painting and drawing to patients with aphasia, further solidifying her belief in the arts as a powerful tool for healing and change.

 Elizabeth visiting Florida after relocating to Chicago, 2023.